IABTechLab/uid2docs/api/README.md

 1. Remove leading and trailing spaces.
 2. Convert all ASCII characters to lowercase.

-For email accounts ending in gmail.com:

-1. Remove leading and trailing spaces.
-2. Convert all ASCII characters to lowercase.
-3. Remove `.` (ASCII code 46) from the username of the email address. `jane.doe@gmail.com` normalizes to `janedoe@gmail.com`.
-4. Remove `+` (ASCII code 43) and all subsequent characters from the username of the email address. `janedoe+home@gmail.com` normalizes to `janedoe@gmail.com`.

 ## Encoding Query Parameter Values

 When passing query parameter values in with a request, ensure the query parameter value is URL-encoded.
 Use Javascript's `encodeURIcomponent()` or your coding language's equivalent.